-Savannah is a city of artists and eccentrics.
-Characters populate almost every vicinity, but the best ones can be found where there’s coffee.
-Cafes and coffee boutiques are hubs for heated and iced drinks, as well as writers like myself.
-Thankfully, this town has an influx of them.
+There are some new places to PERK up in Savannah.
+Cafes and coffee boutiques are hubs for heated and iced drinks are becoming plentiful.
 Two new additions to Savannah’s budding caffeine scene offer more than just a cup of grab-and-go joe.
-Cup to Cup Café and Blends: A Coffee Boutique serve their beverages from a modernized focus on coffee drinking as an art and encounter.
+Blends: A Coffee Boutique and Cup to Cup Café serve their beverages from a modernized focus on coffee drinking as an art and encounter.

 Cup to Cup Café

-Though not your typical coffee café, Cup to Cup Coffee Roasters brews an array of bold roasts and coffee beans all unique to Savannah.
-After seven years of being in business, they’ve finally made their way from Wilmington Island to Savannah’s Historic District in May 2016 with a new cafe at 140 Abercorn Street, serving everything from cappuccinos to coffee tonics and cascaras.
+Cup to Cup Coffee Roasters brews an array of bold roasts and beans all unique to Savannah.
+They made their way to Savannah’s Historic District in 2016.
+Their cafe at 140 Abercorn Street, serves everything from cappuccinos to coffee tonics and cascaras.

-This intimate cafe instills an affable atmosphere with light streaming in from the front window on bar built by Ben Mattern and his carpentry team at Oxform Studios using repurposed wood.
+This intimate cafe instills an affable atmosphere with the front window on bar built with repurposed wood.
 Here community and coffee go hand in hand.
 James Spano, roaster and owner of Cup to Cup, believes coffee is relational and has the ability to bond people from all walks of life.

 “There’s something about sitting down and enjoying a good cup of coffee that breaks down barriers and opens the door to friendship,” Spano said.
 “This is important to us.
 It also reflects our goal to provide you with a great coffee that is consistent, cup to cup.”